PriyakumariYt/BookShelf_Assignment/README.md

 npm install
 Start the development server:

-npm start
+npm run dev
-Open http://localhost:3000 to view the app in your browser.
+Open http://localhost:5173 to view the app in your browser.
 Usage
 Enter a search query in the search bar to find books.
 Click on "Add to Bookshelf" to add a book to your personal bookshelf.